oughtinc/ergo/docs/core_contrib.rst

 ----------
 Ergo uses poetry to manage its dependencies and environments.

-Folow these directions_ to install poetry if you don't already have it.
+Follow these directions_ to install poetry if you don't already have it.

 Troubleshooting: If you get ``Could not find a version that satisfies the requirement jaxlib ...`` after using poetry to install, this is probably because your virtual environment has old version of pip due to how poetry choses pip versions_.